-Breast Augmentation and Results
+Breast Augmentation in Tucson and Results

 The results of your breast augmentation surgery will be long-lasting.
 You will find it easier to wear certain styles of clothing and swim wear.
 Like many women who have had breast augmentation, you may also have a boost in self confidence.

 Implants may need to be replaced or revised

 It’s important to know that after receiving breast implants, results are not permanent and they may require replacement during your lifetime.
 You should expect to have future visits with our office to discuss changes in your breasts.

 Over time, your breasts can change due to aging, weight fluctuations, hormonal factors and gravity.
 If, after a period of years, you become dissatisfied with the appearance of your breasts, you may choose to undergo a breast lift or implant exchange to restore a more youthful contour.